 What they like to eat

 As with most European countries, going to the market is very popular to get your fresh produce, fish and meat.
 La Boquería is the best-known market in Barcelona and has become somewhat of a tourist attraction thanks to its location on the bustling La Rambla.
-Be sure to visit the markets while in Spain as they are very much part of their culture.
+Markets are very much part of their culture.

 How they like to eat

-Food is not rushed in Spain, it is their opportunity to socialize with family and friends.
+Food is not rushed in Spain.
+It’s their opportunity to socialize with family and friends.
 When dining out, that usually means that service may not be as attentive as what you might expect in other countries.
 Servers allow you to eat, drink and be social for as long as you want.
-You signal when you are ready to leave and the cheque will be brought to you.
+You signal when you are ready to leave.

 What to tip